Formula One: Ferrari meltdown gifts Mercedes one-two in Russia | DW | 29.09.2019

 When Sebastian Vettel pulled off a dream start, darting past Lewis Hamilton and then taking his teammate on the inside of turn one, it promised to be the perfect day for Vettel and Ferrari.

-Vettel barely had the chance to revel in his stunning start before the instruction came down the Ferrari team radio for the German to move aside for the man he had just overtaken brilliantly.
+The four-time champion barely had the chance to revel in his stunning start before the instruction came down the Ferrari team radio for the German to move aside for the man he had just brilliantly overtaken.
 From Ferrari's perspective, Leclerc had more championship points on the board and he is the man they wanted to ensure was leading the field.
 Vettel was having none of it.

-Ferrari had arrived in Sochi after a hat-trick of wins, but the Italian team shot themselves in the foot with a strategy that involved Leclerc allowing Vettel, starting in third place, to slipstream Leclerc off the start and take the lead into turn two.
+Ferrari had arrived in Sochi after a hat trick of wins, but the Italian team shot themselves in the foot with a strategy that involved Leclerc allowing Vettel, starting in third, to slipstream Leclerc off the start and take the lead into turn two.

 The deal was for the German to hand back the place once Ferrari had settled into a one-two formation but Vettel began recording in a series of fastest laps to Leclerc's consternation.

 "Sebastian will let you by next lap," the 21-year-old was told over the radio on lap four.
-But Vettel, a four-time world champion, refused to ease off and suggested Leclerc would need to close a gap of 1.3 seconds to make that possible.
+But Vettel refused to ease off and suggested Leclerc would need to close a gap of 1.3 seconds to make that possible.

 Leclerc was already seething after being undone in Singapore by a strategy that worked in Vettel's favor, with the team radio again crackling with anger as the youngster vented his feelings.